jruizcabrejos/jruizcabrejos/content/post/colorful-open-access-20250429/index.md

 ## Sci-net

-The newest platform on this list is Sci-Net, launched as I was writing this post.
+The newest platform on this list is Sci-Net, launched as I was writing this post for the first time.

 Think of it as a Sci-Hub 2.0.

-It's created by the same person, and it uses cryptocurrency (Sci-Hub coin) as a point system similar to Nexus and Wosonhj.
+It's created by the same person, and it uses cryptocurrency{{< pagenote "Sci-Hub Tokens"/>}} as a point system similar to Nexus and Wosonhj.

 The site is "invitation-only".
 You obtain an invite code by obtaining Sci-Hub tokens first.